 Bee Removal – Let Us Help You with Your Bee Swarm Removal

-Queen Bri’s Honey is happy to do bee removal for any bee swarms or bees inside structures that you might find in the Oklahoma City and surrounding areas.
+Queen Bri’s Honey is happy to do bee removal for any bee swarms that you might find in the Oklahoma City and surrounding areas.

 Local bee swarms will be relocated to one of our bee apiaries where they will receive a brand new hive and food to supplement them until they can collect enough pollen and nectar to survive unassisted.